 Term/Concept Description "budgeting" applies only when referring to the income statement portion of your general ledger (income and expense accounts).
 Modeling This is the term CUBASE uses to describe special tools designed just for projecting member loan income and savings dividend expenses for your budget.
 A two-part process, modeling involves first projecting monthly balances for your loan assets and savings liabilities, then using those projections to estimate the associated interest income and dividend expenses for your budget.
-Modeling is used in addition to the classical budget method to compute your full budget, so you'll still use a straight percent +/- calculation for things like fee and investments income, utilities and salary expenses, and other non-interest income and non-dividend expenses.
+You can also use the modeling tools to project balances on other income-producing assets (such as investment income) or liabilities with associated expenses (such as an OTB mortgage product).
+The key is that there must be a one-to-one connection between a single asset (or liability) and a single income (or expense) GL.
+Modeling is used in addition to the classical budget method to compute your full budget, so you'll still use a straight percent +/- calculation for things like fee income, utilities and salary expenses, and the like.
 Monthly/Daily Average A calculation technique for the classical budget calc that annualizes budget figures by dividing evenly across each month.
-See Page 52 for an illustration.
+See Page 57 for an illustration.
 This can be done using a monthly average (taking the annualized total and dividing by the # of months) or a daily average (compensating for months that have 28 days versus 31 days automatically).
 Parallel A calculation technique for the classical budget calc that automatically adjusts for seasonal effects from one month to the next.
-See Page 52 for an illustration.
+See Page 57 for an illustration.
 Pass Refers to the method of populating your budget "spreadsheet" in CUBASE by filling in batches of figures, one calculation pass at a time.
 Each time you run a pass, the system completes another portion of the entire budget, and you can make as many passes as needed until all of the accounts have been touched.
 A pass can overwrite figures from a previous pass, so you can try different calculations until you get the results you want.
 Projections This is the term used when referring to any of your asset or liability general ledger accounts.
 There is no such thing as "budgeting" these GLs.
 Instead you will be projecting monthly and year-end ending balances.
 For your loan assets and savings liabilities, those projected balances will, in turn, be used to estimate related income or expenses using the modeling tools.
+Beyond member loans and savings, projections can also be made on investment assets, OTB products, etc., as long as you can link a single asset (or liability) GL to a single income (or expense) GL.